StamusNetworks/suricata-language-server/README.md

 ## Working modes

-Suricata Language Server can work in two modes : with a Suricata binary installed on the system or with Suricata installed in a Docker container.
+Suricata Language Server can work in two modes : with a Suricata binary installed on the system or with Suricata installed in a container.

-To use Suricata installed in a Docker container, you need to start the server with the `--docker` option.
-You can also specify a custom Docker image with the `--docker-image` option.
+To use Suricata commands in a container, you need to start the server with the `--container` option.
+You can also specify a custom image with the `--image` option.

+> [!INFO]
+> The current version only supports Docker containers.

 To use Suricata installed on the system, you need to make sure that the Suricata binary is in the PATH or you can specify a custom path to the